nandu26m/Customer-Analytics-Churn-Cohort-Project/README.md

 ## How to Use

 1. Clone the repository.
-2. Generate synthetic data using the provided Python scripts.
+2. Run Python scripts to generate synthetic data.
-3. Load data into MSSQL using the schema and scripts.
+3. Load data into MSSQL following the schema.
-4. Run the ETL script to load data into BigQuery.
+4. Execute ETL scripts to transfer data into BigQuery.
-5. Perform analysis using the SQL queries or Python notebooks.
+5. Use SQL queries and Python notebooks for analysis and modeling.
-6. Build dashboards and extend with predictive modeling.
+6. Explore dashboards built with Looker Studio to visualize insights.

 ---

-## Contributing
+## Conclusion

-Feel free to open issues or submit pull requests for improvements on data realism, automation, or analytics.
+This project exemplifies a complete data engineering and analytics workflow from data generation to predictive modeling and visualization.
+It is ideal for showcasing skills in cloud data pipelines, SQL, Python, and BI tools in a SaaS-like environment.

 ---

+## Contribution

+Contributions are welcome!
+Feel free to submit issues or pull requests to further enhance the project.

+---

 ## License

-Specify your license here (e.g., MIT License).
+MIT License

+---

+*Created by Nandu Prasad*